-Salted Caramel Energy Bites make the perfect energizing snack.
+Salted Caramel Protein Balls make the perfect energizing snack.
 They are packed with plant based protein to power your day.
 Plus, they are gluten-free, vegan, and have no added sugars!

-What ingredients do I need to make salted caramel energy bites?
+What ingredients do I need to make these salted caramel energy bites?

 - Cashews provide the base to our ‘caramel’ taste.
 Cashews are often used in lots of other vegan treats too.

 - Dates sweeten our bites.
 They contain no added sugar – only the sugar naturally present within the fruit